 The Midwest is home to rolling plains, friendly people, and pretty reasonable orthodontic prices.
 The only region that has consistently lower prices is the South.
 Nebraska’s average cost of living is below the national average, although their healthcare costs can be higher.
 Even so, you should be able to find decent prices anywhere in the state.

 And let’s not forget about taxes.
 Your total braces cost will include Nebraska’s 5.5% sales tax.
 Fortunately, that’s not high compared to other states.
-Their 5.58% Corporate Income Tax won’t directly impact your final price, but they can add to your dentist’s expenses.
-In states with high corporate income taxes, this can cause dentists to raise their prices.
+Their 5.58%–7.81% Corporate Income Tax won’t directly impact your final price, but they can add to your dentist’s expenses.
+In states with high corporate income taxes, this might cause dentists to raise their prices.
 But Nebraska’s tax is modest enough that it shouldn’t influence prices too much.

 Urban, Suburban, or Rural?